awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-launchconfig.md

       Ref: "RootInstanceProfile"
 ```

-### EBS\-Optimized Volume with Specified PIOPS<a name="aws-properties-as-launchconfig--examples--EBS-Optimized_Volume_with_Specified_PIOPS"></a>

-You can create an AWS CloudFormation stack with Auto Scaling instances that contain EBS\-optimized volumes with a specified PIOPS\.
-This can increase the performance of your EBS\-backed instances as explained in [Amazon EBS Volume Performance on Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSPerformance.html) in the *Amazon Elastic Compute Cloud User Guide*\.
+### Launch Configuration with a Provisioned IOPS EBS Volume<a name="aws-properties-as-launchconfig--examples--Launch_Configuration_with_a_Provisioned_IOPS_EBS_Volume"></a>

+This example demonstrates a launch configuration that configures the `EbsOptmized` property to launch instances with a provisioned IOPS EBS\-optimized volume\.
+This can increase the performance of your EBS\-backed instances\.

+**Note**
+ For instances that are not EBS–optimized by default, you must enable EBS optimization to achieve the level of performance described in the [Amazon EBS\-Optimized Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSOptimized.html) documentation in the *Amazon Elastic Compute Cloud User Guide*\.
+For current generation instance types, EBS\-optimization is enabled by default at no additional cost\.
+Enabling EBS optimization for a previous generation instance type that is not EBS\-optimized by default incurs additional fees\.

-When you create a launch configuration such as this one, be sure to set the `InstanceType` to at least `m1.large` and set `EbsOptimized` to `true`\.
-Your launched instances will contain optimized EBS root volumes with the PIOPS that you selected when creating the AMI\.
+When you use a launch configuration such as this one, your `m1.large` instances will contain optimized EBS root volumes with the provisioned IOPS settings that you specified in the AMI\.
+Because you cannot specify the IOPS settings in a launch configuration, the AMI must be configured with a block device mapping that specifies the desired number of IOPS\.
+The following are key attributes of this EBS\-optimized instance configuration:

-**Important**
-Additional fees are incurred when using EBS\-optimized instances\.
-For more information, see [Amazon EBS\-Optimized Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSOptimized.html) in the *Amazon Elastic Compute Cloud User Guide*\.

-Because you cannot override PIOPS settings in a launch configuration, the AMI in your launch configuration must have been configured with a block device mapping that specifies the desired PIOPS\.
-You can do this by creating your own EC2 AMI with the following characteristics:
 + An instance type of `m1.large` or greater\.
 This is required for EBS optimization\.
+This optimization is only available for certain instance types and sizes\.
-+ An EBS\-backed AMI with a volume type of "io1" and the number of IOPS you want for the Auto Scaling\-launched instances\.
++ An EBS\-backed AMI with a volume type of `io1` and the number of IOPS you want to provision for the volume\.
 + The size of the EBS volume must accommodate the IOPS you need\.
-There is a 10 : 1 ratio between IOPS and Gibibytes \(GiB\) of storage, so for 100 PIOPS, you need at least 10 GiB storage on the root volume\.
+There is a 50:1 ratio between IOPS and Gibibytes \(GiB\) of storage\.

-Use this AMI in your launch configuration\.
-For example, an EBS\-optimized AMI with PIOPS that has the AMI ID `ami-7430ba44` would be used in your launch configuration like this:
+For more information about IOPS performance with provisioned IOPS volumes, see [Provisioned IOPS SSD \(`io1`\) Volumes](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html#EBSVolumeTypes_piops) in the *Amazon Elastic Compute Cloud User Guide*\.

+For more performance tips, see [Amazon EBS Volume Performance on Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSPerformance.html) in the *Amazon Elastic Compute Cloud User Guide*\.

-#### JSON<a name="aws-properties-as-launchconfig--examples--EBS-Optimized_Volume_with_Specified_PIOPS--json"></a>
+#### JSON<a name="aws-properties-as-launchconfig--examples--Launch_Configuration_with_a_Provisioned_IOPS_EBS_Volume--json"></a>

 ```
 {